Paohkin/NP-Trend/README.md

 ## ETL Pipeline Architecture

-The core of this project is a serverless ETL pipeline designed for daily, automated data collection.
-It is orchestrated by **AWS Step Functions** and triggered by **Amazon EventBridge**.
+The core of this project consists of two distinct serverless ETL pipelines, both orchestrated by **AWS Step Functions** and triggered by **Amazon EventBridge**.
 The architecture prioritizes robustness, scalability, and data integrity.

+### 1. Daily Ranking Pipeline (`crawler`)

-The process is managed by a Standard Workflow (`NpTrendCrawlerWorkflow.json`) which orchestrates several Lambda functions and an Express Workflow.
+The process for daily ranking data is managed by a Standard Workflow (`NpTrendCrawlerWorkflow.json`) which orchestrates several Lambda functions and an Express Workflow.

 1.  **Initiation & Preparation (`get_ranking_list` Lambda)**
     -   **Trigger**: An Amazon EventBridge rule triggers the Step Functions workflow daily.